 - Buy the new uniform and books if you need to.

 - Walk around the grounds and buildings of the new school with your child.
 This will help your child get to know where the important things are.
+Your child might even be able to spend a day in the school before you move.

 After moving schools: helping your child settle in